 The students in the class are part of Villanova University’s multidisciplinary M.A. program, primarily catering to students who are interested in a multidisciplinary education, focusing on acting, directing, dramaturgy, literary managers, designers, and nonprofit managers.
 They are not primarily interested in pursuing a Ph.D.

-I am teaching this course in Spring 2017.
+I taught this course in Spring 2017.